This post may contain affiliate links. Click here to read my full disclosure.

 This Mental Cleanse Challenge was one for the record books.
-I’ve learned so much about myself through this experience.
+I’ve learned so much about myself through this experience and what activities really help me improve my mental health.

-Okay, let’s get into my experience with each week’s mental detox activities to see what I loved and will continue doing and where I struggled, because both occurred.
+Let’s get into my experience with each week’s mental detox activities to see what I loved and will continue doing and where I struggled because both occurred.

 Week One: Self-Care Review